-- A. Transportation for the Member or member's family is not billable under Medically Monitored Inpatient Withdrawal Management Service (ASAM 3.7 WM), program. - Medically necessary transportation for medical appointments may be covered under WellCare of North Carolina® Non-Emergency Medical Transportation benefit.
+- A. Transportation for the Member or member's family is not billable under Ambulatory Withdrawal Management Without Extended Onsite Monitoring (ASAM 1WM), program. - 1.
+Medically necessary transportation for medical appointments may be covered under WellCare of North Carolina® Non-Emergency Medical Transportation benefit.
 Please refer to Clinical Coverage Policy WNC.CP.262 "Non-Emergency Medical Transportation," available at WellCare NC Clinical Coverage Guidelines for prior authorization information. - 2.
-Medicaid Transportation information, for WellCare of North Carolina members, is available at WellCare NC Medicaid Transportation Services. - B. Any habilitation activities; - C. Time spent attending or participating in recreational activities unless tied to specific planned social skill assistance; - D. Clinical and administrative supervision of Medically Monitored Inpatient Withdrawal Management Service staff, which is covered as an indirect cost and part of the rate; - E. Covered services that have not been rendered; - F. Childcare services or services provided as a substitute for the parent or other individuals responsible for providing care and supervision; - G. Services provided to teach academic subjects or as a substitute for education personnel; - H. Interventions not identified on the Member's service plan; - I. Services provided to children, spouse, parents, or siblings of the Member under treatment or others in the Member's life to address problems not directly related to the Member's needs and not listed on the service plan; AND - J. Payment for room and board; AND - K. Members under the age of 18.
+Medicaid Transportation information, for WellCare of North Carolina members, is available at WellCare NC Medicaid Transportation Services. - B. Any habilitation activities: - C. Time spent doing, attending, or participating in recreational activities unless tied to specific planned social skill assistance; - D. Clinical and administrative supervision of Level 1 WM staff, which is covered as an indirect cost and part of the rate; - E. Covered services that have not been rendered; - F. Childcare services or services provided as a substitute for the parent or other individuals responsible for providing care and supervision; - G. Services provided to teach academic subjects or as a substitute for education personnel; - H. Interventions not identified on the Member's service plan; - I. Services provided to children, spouse, parents, or siblings of the Member under treatment or others in the Member's life to address problems not directly related to the Member's needs and not listed on the service plan; and - J. Payment for room and board.